 How to get start working with your ISC

 You will be contacted by your course ISC before the term starts.
 You can communicate your expectations with your ISC and learn the current practice of the course if you are new to the course.

-Alternatively, if you want to contact your ISC before hearing from them, ISC course allocation can be found from https://cs.uwaterloo.ca/resources-services/instructional-support-group-isg/isc-support/course-allocation
+Alternatively, if you want to contact your ISC before hearing from them, you can find out which ISC is allocated to your course here.

 You will have ISAs and/or IAs and you will have TAs.
 ISAs are full time co-op students and their duties include conducting tutorials, supervising scheduled lab sessions, assisting students individually through consulting hours or answering posted questions, co-ordinating TAs for marking and grading papers.
 IAs and TAs are grad students working for 5-10 hours per week on average.
 IAs will have similar duties as ISAs.
 TAs are basically markers and proctors.

 In addition to course specific support by individual ISCs, as a group ISG also hosts the following sessions

 - ISA orientation and weekly training sessions, to introduce ISG basics and provide professional and technical training to ISAs

 - TA orientation, to introduce ISG basics and provide marking training

 - Exam viewing for ISG courses, to hold office hours at beginning of each term for students to view their final exams of the previous term and communicate remark requests with instructors

 - IA/TA information session, to discuss IA/TA assignment and duties with grad students